Last updated March 13, 2019

 Our A2J Analytics Tool will track the following user information:

-- IP address for geolocation purposes and to identify returning users
+- IP address for geolocation purposes and to identify returning users, with the last two, least significant bytes deleated to anonymize the user

 - Time stamp of entering an interview